 The Major in Anthropology is geared towards a core of motivated students.
 It stresses interaction between students and faculty; hands-on laboratory, field and career experiences training in research methods, and mastery of analytical and communication skills.

-The Anthropology Major consists of 30 core course credits plus 9 elective credits that allow students to augment their education with a dual major or minor in another field applicable to their goals and needs.
+The Anthropology Major consists of 24 required course credits plus 15 elective credits that allow students to augment their education with a dual major or minor in another field applicable to their goals and needs.

-Anthropology majors are strongly urged to pursue a BA degree (which has a foreign language requirement) rather than the BS degree.
+Anthropology may pursue either a BA degree (which has a foreign language requirement) or the BS degree.

 Admission to the Program

 Any undergraduate student can declare this major.